 The grand jury is in a technical sense totally independent of the federal prosecutor, but grand juries usually indict whoever the prosecutor wants them to indict.
 Anyone who is targeted in a grand jury investigation should assume they will be indicted.
 If you do appear in front of the grand jury, the important thing to remember is to never say anything that could be used against you later.

 Facing a State or Federal Indictment?

 If you are facing a criminal indictment, this is a very serious matter whether it occurs at the federal level or in Massachusetts.
 In either case, you must have an excellent criminal indictment attorney working with you today.

 Attorney Geoffrey Nathan has a long track record of success fighting criminal indictments on behalf of his clients.
-Attorney Nathan will be best best legal advocate for you if you are facing indictment for a state or federal crime.
-For a criminal defense legal consultation, please contact him at (617) 472-5775.
+Attorney Nathan will be the best legal advocate for you if you are facing indictment for a state or federal crime.
+For a Boston criminal defense legal consultation, please contact him at (617) 472-5775.

 - 6 Questions About Grand Juries Answered.
 (2012).
 Retrieved from http://www.msnbc.com/msnbc/6-your-questions-about-grand-juries-answered